Philology

 Text

-science, some three and a half thousand years old when I came upon the
+science some three and a half thousand years old by the time I came

 recovering and clarifying ancient texts culminated in the nineteenth

 century as the science called philology.
-It was based on the
+Philology was based on the

-poets with great reverence and conceived poetry's higher, ennobling
+poets with reverence and conceived poetry's higher, ennobling

 purpose as the very basis of civilization.
 Before I left